10 Worst Mistakes People Make When Wearing a Face Mask

 Still waiting for my proper mask to arrive so I’m stuck wearing disposable ones.
 I never know which way to wear them so I asked my doctor and it turns out I have been wearing them the wrong way around all this time as the blue side is meant to be on the outside, doh 😷😷😷. #geriatricmums #sendmoregin

 If the white side of your disposable mask is exposed, and the blue side is hidden against your face, you’re wearing it wrong.
 “The blue side of the mask is waterproof,” explains Dr. Malkin.
 “The white side is absorbent.”
+These were deemed the worst face masks for Covid-19 protection.

 Wearing a face mask that is too small